MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.LogicApp/New-AzureRmIntegrationAccountMap.md

 Accept wildcard characters: False
 ```

-### -MapFilePath
+### -MapType
-Specifies the file path of a definition for the integration account map.
+Specifies the type for the integration account map.
-Specify either this parameter or the *MapDefinition* parameter.
+This cmdlet supports Xslt as a map type.

 ```yaml
 Type: String